-- A. An order declaring this action to be a proper class action, appointing Plaintiffs and their counsel to represent the Class, and requiring Defendants to bear the costs of class notice; - B. An order enjoining Defendants from selling the Contaminated Dog Foods until the levels of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients are removed or full disclosure of the presence of such appear on all labels, packaging, and advertising; - C. An order enjoining Defendants from selling the Contaminated Dog Foods in any manner suggesting or implying that they are healthy, natural, and safe for consumption; - D. An order requiring Defendants to engage in a corrective advertising campaign and engage in any further necessary affirmative injunctive relief, such as recalling existing products; - E. An order awarding declaratory relief, and any further retrospective or prospective injunctive relief permitted by law or equity, including enjoining Defendants from continuing the unlawful practices alleged herein, and injunctive relief to remedy Defendants' past conduct; - F. An order requiring Defendants to pay restitution to restore all funds acquired by means of any act or practice declared by this Court to be an unlawful, unfair, or fraudulent business act or practice, untrue or misleading advertising, or a violation of Illinois law, plus pre- and post-judgment interest thereon; - G. An order requiring Defendants to disgorge or return all monies, revenues, and profits obtained by means of any wrongful or unlawful act or practice; - H. An order requiring Defendants to pay all actual and statutory damages permitted under the counts alleged herein;
+A. An order declaring this action to be a proper class action, appointing Plaintiffs and their counsel to represent the Class, and requiring Defendants to bear the costs of class notice;

-- I. An order requiring Defendants to pay punitive damages on any count so allowable; - J. An order awarding attorneys' fees and costs, including the costs of pre-suit investigation, to Plaintiffs and the Class; and - K. An order providing for all other such equitable relief as may be just and proper.
+- B. An order enjoining Defendants from selling the Contaminated Dog Foods until the heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients are removed or full disclosure of the risk or and/or presence of such appear on all labels, packaging, and advertising; - C. An order enjoining Defendants from selling the Contaminated Dog Foods in any manner suggesting or implying that they are healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced; - D. An order requiring Defendants to engage in a corrective advertising campaign and engage in any further necessary affirmative injunctive relief, such as recalling existing products; - E. An order awarding declaratory relief, and any further retrospective or prospective injunctive relief permitted by law or equity, including enjoining Defendants from continuing the unlawful practices alleged herein, and injunctive relief to remedy Defendants' past conduct; - F. An order requiring Defendants to pay restitution to restore all funds acquired by means of any act or practice declared by this Court to be an unlawful, unfair, or fraudulent business act or practice, untrue or misleading advertising, or a violation of Illinois law, plus pre- and post-judgment interest thereon; - G. An order requiring Defendants to disgorge or return all monies, revenues, and profits obtained by means of any wrongful or unlawful act or practice; - H. An order requiring Defendants to pay all actual and statutory damages permitted under the counts alleged herein; - I. An order requiring Defendants to pay punitive damages on any count so allowable; - J. An order awarding attorneys' fees and costs, including the costs of pre-suit investigation, to Plaintiffs and the Class; and - K. An order providing for all other such equitable relief as may be just and proper.